 The value of donated real property shall be established by two independent appraisers.
 The IDNR will review the narrative analytical appraisal and, if disputes arise as to certified market value, the property will be re-appraised by another appraiser chosen by IDNR.
 Project sponsors will pay for the appraisals, which are eligible for reimbursement.
 Appraisers will be selected by the local sponsor.
 If the appraisal is acceptable, the certified market value of a donated parcel can be used as all or part of the matching share.
-Land transfers from one public agency to another are not be eligible.
+Land transfers from one public agency to another are not eligible.

-If there are any questions concerning these procedures contact:
+If there are any questions concerning these procedures, please contact: Illinois Department of Natural Resources

-Illinois Department of Natural Resources Office of Grant Management and Assistance One Natural Resources Way Springfield, Illinois 62702 telephone: (217) 782-7481 fax: (217) 782-9599
+Office of Grant Management and Assistance

 Email: dnr.grants@illinois.gov